vickywane/victory-fleek-rick-morty-app/README.md

 - Redux-toolkit ( for state management )
 ### Installation:
 - Clone the GitHub repository
 - Install application dependencies using a package manager.
 I recommend using yarn with the `yarn install` command.
 - View the application running on your local host via your browser at `http://localhost:3000`

+**Note:** The Rick and Morty public API endpoint is already listed in the `.env` file for an easy setup.